randyzingle/tools/kub/services/docs/commands.md

 NAME                REFERENCE                      TARGETS   MINPODS   MAXPODS   REPLICAS   AGE baldur-autoscaler   Deployment/baldur-deployment   0%/50%    2         10        2          45s
 ```
-Above we see that we've created an HPA that will limit the baldur-deployment to a minimum of 2 Pods, maximum of 10, and will scale out if we hit 50% CPU usage (then <unknown> part of the TARGETS column is memory usage which we haven't specified).
+Above we see that we've created an HPA that will limit the baldur-deployment to a minimum of 2 Pods, maximum of 10, and will scale out if we hit 50% CPU usage (the <unknown> and 0% under TARGETS is the measured value for CPU usage in the metric server).

 With nothing happening in our application this shouldn't have changed the number of Pods that we have running:
 ```sh